nathanross/wtftw-wiki/README.md

 this is a little wiki of tips for [WTFTW (Window Tiling For The Win - the tiling window manager)](https://github.com/Kintaro/wtftw)

-[Edit this page](https://github.com/nathanross/wtftw-wiki/edit/master/README.md) (It is easy to create a github acocunt if you do not have one.)
+[Click here to make edits to this page](https://github.com/nathanross/wtftw-wiki/edit/master/README.md) (It is easy to create a github acocunt if you do not have one.)

 ## Getting Started